emildayan/laravel-livewire-tables-docs/content/en/customizing/Enabling-polling-to-refresh.md

 fullscreen: true
 ---

-If you would like the component to refresh at an internal you can set the `$refresh` class property:
+If you would like the component to refresh at an interval you can set the `$refresh` class property:

 | Property | Default | Options | Usage |
 | -------- | ------- | ------- | ----- |